Brooch: Anglo-Saxon

 The majority of brooches found in early Anglo-Saxon England were Continental styles that had migrated from Europe and Scandinavia.
 The long brooch style was most commonly found in 5th- and 6th-century England.
 Circular brooches first appeared in England in the middle of the 5th century.
 During the 6th century, craftsmen from Kent began manufacturing brooches using their own distinctive styles and techniques.
 The circular form was the preferred brooch type by the end of the 6th century.
 During the 7th century, all brooches in England were in decline.
 They reappeared in the 8th century and continued to be fashionable through the end of the Anglo-Saxon era.

 Brooch styles were predominantly circular by the middle to late Anglo-Saxon era.
 During this time period, the preferred styles were the annular and jewelled (Kentish) disc brooch styles.
 The circular forms can be divided generally into enamelled and non-enamelled styles.
 A few non-circular style were fashionable during the 8th to 11th centuries.
 The ansate, the safety-pin, the strip and a few other styles can be included in this group.
 Ansate brooches were traditional brooches from Europe migrated to England and became fashionable in the late Anglo-Saxon period.
-Safety- pin brooches, more abundant in the early Anglo-Saxon period became more uncommon by the 7th century and by the 8th century, evolve into the strip brooch.
+Safety-pin brooches, more abundant in the early Anglo-Saxon period, became more uncommon by the 7th century, and by the 8th century evolved into the strip brooch.
 Miscellaneous brooches during this time period include the bird, the ottonian, the rectangle and the cross motif.